MatheusBViana/MatheusBViana/README.md

 ### Hi 😁
-I am currently a Software Engineer at @labsit and Undergrad CompSci Student at University of Sao Paulo! 📖
+I am currently a Software Engineer and Undergrad CompSci Student at University of Sao Paulo! 📖

 Technology and computers are my passion 💻